Code-Institute-Submissions/The-Monkees-8/README.md

 # The Monkees Website

-The website contains 4 sections - homepage, music page, gallery, and events page.
+The website contains 4 sections - homepage, music page, gallery, and contact page.

 ## UX